This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can you incubate ball python eggs at different temperatures?

-You can incubate ball python eggs at different temperatures, but it’s risky.
+You can incubate ball python eggs with optimal results by maintaining a stable temperature between 88-92°F and high humidity at 80-100%, as in proper incubation conditions, but it’s risky.
 Aim for 88-90°F for the best results.
 Higher temps speed up incubation but may cause deformities, while lower temps slow development and might yield weaker hatchlings.

 What causes ball python eggs to collapse during incubation?